apache/gravitino/docs/hadoop-catalog.md

 | `authentication.kerberos.check-interval-sec`       | The check interval of Kerberos credential for Hadoop catalog.                                  | 60            | No                                                          | 0.5.1         |
 | `authentication.kerberos.keytab-fetch-timeout-sec` | The fetch timeout of retrieving Kerberos keytab from `authentication.kerberos.keytab-uri`.     | 60            | No                                                          | 0.5.1         |

+### Authentication Strategy for Hadoop Catalog

+The Hadoop catalog supports multi-level authentication to control access, allowing different strategies for the catalog, schema, and fileset.
+The priority of authentication strategies is as follows: catalog < schema < fileset.

+- **Catalog**: Default authentication is simple.
+- **Schema**: Inherits the authentication strategy from the catalog if not explicitly set.
+- **Fileset**: Inherits the authentication strategy from the schema if not explicitly set.

+**Note**:

+- If authentication.impersonation-enable default value is `false`, the impersonation setting is not enabled.
+- If users want to enable impersonation, they must set authentication.impersonation-enable to `true` and make sure the authentication strategy is set to `kerberos`, either by setting authentication strategy explicitly or inherited from parents.
+Otherwise, impersonation will not work.
+- The impersonation setting is accompanied by the authentication strategy.
+For instance, if a schema has authentication.impersonation-enable set to true but no specific authentication strategy, it will use the parent's authentication strategy along with the authentication.impersonation-enable value.

 ### Catalog operations

 Refer to [Catalog operations](./manage-fileset-metadata-using-gravitino.md#catalog-operations) for more details.